TABLE OF CONTENTS

 Get a Credit Repair Surety Bond

 In most states, it will be necessary to obtain a surety bond to protect the client from any potential damages that may result from your service.
 This bond typically costs between $200-$300 and is not difficult to obtain in the required states.
-The application is simple, but requires your personal and business credit score, all financial assets, liens, and bankruptcies, the age of your business, and the bond amount to be paid once approved.
-An approval is usually very quick and in some cases can be at quick as 24 hours.
+The application is simple but requires your personal and business credit score, all financial assets, liens, and bankruptcies, the age of your business, and the bond amount to be paid once approved.
+Approval is usually very quick and in some cases can be at quick as 24 hours.

 Credit Repair Licensing Requirement